Restaurant Inventory Management: 9 Extraordinary Benefits

 1. POS System Integration and Manual Inventory

-You can use a point-of-sale (POS) system to take stock inventory, but it’s also essential to regularly do physical counts of inventory by hand.
-This will help you catch any discrepancies in your records and ensure that your list is accurate.
+You can use a point-of-sale (POS) system to track and manage inventory on and off-premise (see on premise vs off premise), but it’s also essential to regularly do physical counts of inventory by hand.
+This helps you catch any discrepancies in your records and ensure that the list is accurate.

 Restaurant POS integration is a process where a restaurant’s POS system is linked to its inventory management system.
 This allows the two systems to share information and keep track of inventory levels in real-time.